runtimejs/runtime/README.md

 __Runtime.JS__ is a kernel built on V8 JavaScript engine.
 It uses event-driven and non-blocking I/O model inspired by Node.js.

-This is an experimental project to design and implement a kernel that is optimized to run JavaScript applications.
+The goal of this project is to design and implement a kernel that is optimized to run JavaScript applications.
+By providing environment for JavaScript code only, it is possible to rethink kernel design to improve security, reliability and performance of the system.

 It's currently under development and does not include many essential features.
 If you want to contribute, your help is very welcome.

 You can use mailing list to ask any questions or share your ideas https://groups.google.com/group/runtimejs

+Some info on kernel architecture http://runtimejs.org/docs/arch.html

 ![Console](https://raw.githubusercontent.com/runtimejs/runtimejs.github.io/master/img/runtimejs_2.png)

 Technical details
 ----

-- supported x86_64 only
+- supported x86_64, 64 bit only
-- software isolated applications (processes)
+- software isolated applications (processes or JS realms)
-- no heavy context switches, single address space
+- single address space, no hardware context switches
 - does not use cpu protection rings
 - non-blocking asynchronous IPC
 - drivers and system services are implemented in JavaScript